 During my studies I had the opportunity to attend many different language courses.
 This way, I was able to find inspiration for my own lessons and I was sensitized to better understand the perspectives of adult foreign language learners.
 I find internal differentiation in class and the focus on the special needs, goals and wishes of the individual learners important.
 Apart from that, I am interested in politics and enjoy sports in my spare time.

 I come from Cologne and studied German, Romance studies and German as a foreign language in Bonn, Florence and Marburg.

-I have always enjoyed learning languages and had great language teachers.
-That's why I decided to also become one.
-I like this sparkle in the eyes of my participants when they notice: Now I understand and I can use it.
+Because I have always enjoyed learning languages and had great language teachers, I decided to also become one myself.
+I like this sparkle in the eyes of my course participants when they notice: Now I understand that and I can use it.

 My studies and profession brought me to Italy, Seweden, Greece and Serbia and finally to Frankfurt.
 I taught at the Aristotle University of Thessaloniki and at the Goethe Institutes in Belgrade and Frankfurt.

 In my spare time, for example, I like baking and I'm outdoors.
 You can always meet me on my bike.